RcppCore/Rcpp/README.md

 available for code relying on the older interface.
 New development should always use this Rcpp package instead.

 Other usage examples are provided by packages using Rcpp.
-As of early July 2022, there are 2560 [CRAN](https://cran.r-project.org) packages using Rcpp, a further 252 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
+As of early January 2023, there are 2623 [CRAN](https://cran.r-project.org) packages using Rcpp (corresponding to 13.7% of all packages, and 58.7% of packages containing compiled code), a further 252 [BioConductor](https://www.bioconductor.org) packages in its current release as well as an unknown number of GitHub, Bitbucket, R-Forge, ... repositories using Rcpp.
 All these packages provide usage examples for Rcpp.
-The package is in widespread use and has been downloaded over 61 million times (per the partial logs from the cloud mirrors of CRAN).
+The package is in widespread use and has been downloaded over 67.1 million times (per the partial logs from the cloud mirrors of CRAN).

 ### Installation